dymmond/edgy/docs/admin/admin.md

 The `for_schema` parameter contains the information if the marshall is used for a json_schema or for validation.
 When used for a json_schema, we change in model_config the parameter extra to `forbid` so no arbitary editors are shown.

+## Customizing the admin templates

+You can customize the admin templates by providing `admin_extra_templates` to `settings.admin_config`.
+All templates specified here will be loaded first.